 So if you have a child who loves ghost stories and horror and things that go bump in the night, I thoroughly recommend reading this and deciding for yourself if you think it’s okay for them.
 And even if you think it’s a bit much until they’re older, you’ll have had the pleasure of reading it yourself!

 I hope one of those five children’s books for adults to enjoy called out to you to give it a go!
-And if not, I’ve heard from quite a few adults now that they’ve enjoyed and learned a lot from reading some of my books, so here they are below in case you fancy a fun, fabulously illustrated look at modern art, climate action or personality psychology!
+And if not, I’ve heard from quite a few adults now that they’ve enjoyed and learned a lot from reading some of my books – especially because they often cover subjects that can feel a bit intimidating, such as modern art and classic masterpieces, in a fun and accessible way.

 Pssst…